cmbi/bdb-web/bdb_web/pages/theory.md

 The following is heavily based on [Trueblood et al., 1996][1] and references therein.

-<font color="red">Currently, the formulas are only rendered correctly in Firefox browsers.</font>

 ---

 Displacement of atoms from their mean position in a crystal structure